 Modular contracting — especially when paired with open source software and agile development — can be very different than what many government technology teams are used to.
 Successfully using these approaches requires clearly aligned cross-functional teams that include procurement, tech, policy, legal, and oversight as well as leadership buy-in to provide the team “air cover” to try something new.

 This can be scary and often requires new roles and responsibilities for agency staff.
 In times of uncertainty, it’s natural for teams to revert back to familiar practices and habits such as requiring comprehensive requirements and planning documents rather than prioritizing the delivery of small, incremental chunks of working code.
 Avoiding this requires sustained executive-level interest and support to give teams the confidence they need to try something new.

 The familiarity of practices around monolithic contracting can be comforting and lull agencies into thinking that success will come if only they collect enough requirements up front, or include the right terms and conditions in an RFP.
-And it’s certainly tempting to believe the illusion that risk and responsibility can be outsourced to a single all-powerful wizard (aka vendor) in hopes they’ll make all the problems disappear.
+And it’s certainly tempting to believe that risk and responsibility can be outsourced to a single all-powerful wizard (aka vendor) in hopes they’ll make all the problems disappear.
 Unfortunately, a peek behind the curtain shows us otherwise.